xorllc/emnes/docs/README.md

 ticks at the right moment, this is the document to read.
 This is how I peperred my `CPU` code with calls to `self._tick()`.

+### PPU documentation

+[NesDev's wiki](http://wiki.nesdev.com/w/index.php/PPU): The majority of this emulator's PPU is based on what is found in this document.
+There isn't any need to really look at other resources to understand how the PPU works, altought there are other sites that present some of the information in simpler fashion.

+[PPU (RP2C02) Nintendo NES Documentation](https://docs.google.com/document/d/1mLIbnKyXrYkLBGxV83oBb-vO0U48FQMkeGNTW4fspZQ/mobilebasic): This document is really great.
+It repeats some of the information from the NesDev wiki, but accompanies it with a lot of visuals showing the contents of the PPU memory.

 ## Tests

 When writing an emulator, you'll want to have a good test suite to make sure that any changes you make won't